 - 1. Increase access to safe water supply in urban and rural areas through a coordinated approach and achieve high coverage of piped water in line with the national and international goals and targets (SDG); - 2.
-Increase equitable access to sustainable sanitation services, promote hygiene behavior change at scale and end open defecation in line with the national and international goals and targets (SDG); - 3.
-Establish and strengthen the institutional, policy and legal framework of the WASH sector for the proper management of water resources as well as hygiene and sanitation services; - 4.
+Increase equitable access to sustainable sanitation services, promote hygiene behavior change at scale and end open defecation in line with the national and international goals and targets (SDG); - Establish and strengthen the institutional, policy and legal framework of the WASH sector for the proper management of water resources as well as hygiene and sanitation services; - 4.
 Promote community participation, private sector engagement, inter-sectoral coordination and donor partnerships for the holistic and sustainable development of the sector; - 5.
 Increase government allocation, diversify income sources including community financing mechanism and introduce common basket funding to attract more funding to the sector development through Sector-Wide Approach; - 6.
-Develop a robust and vibrant information management and early warning system to use for proper planning of the sector, track the progress, improve accountability and manage water resources, hygiene and sanitation services;
+Develop a robust and vibrant information management and early warning system to use for proper planning of the sector, track the progress, improve accountability and manage water resources, hygiene and sanitation services; - 7.
+Increase equitable access to safe and affordable drinking water from 53% to 63% by 2019; - 8.
+Increase access to child-friendly and gender sensitive WASH facilities with menstrual management facilities to 30% of primary and secondary schools by 2019; - 9.
+Increase the percentage of people living in open defecation free environment to 70% by 2019; - 10.
+Increase the use of hand-washing practice with water and soap to 40% by 2019; - 11.
+Increase the proportion of the garbage collected and disposed into appropriate dumping sites to 30%; - 12.
+Ensure 30% of local governments have WASH units and basic laboratories to test water quality; - 13.
+Ensure 50% of state governments have basic capacity for water quality surveillance and central water quality laboratory at federal levels by 2019; and - 14.
+Ensure WASH policy and strategy for the implementation of the policy is in place by 2019.

 - i.
-Increase equitable access to safe and affordable drinking water from 35% to 45% by 2019; - ii.
-Increase access to child-friendly and gender sensitive WASH facilities with menstrual management facilities to 50% of primary and secondary schools by 2019; - iii.
+Increase equitable access to safe and affordable drinking water from 35% to 45% by 2019; - Increase access to child-friendly and gender sensitive WASH facilities with menstrual management facilities to 50% of primary and secondary schools by 2019; - iii.
 Increase the percentage of people living in open defecation free environment to 40% by 2019; - iv.
 Increase the use of hand-washing practice with water and soap to 50% by 2019; - v.
 Increase the proportion of the garbage collected and disposed into appropriate dumping sites to 50%; - vi.
 Ensure 50 percent of local governments have WASH units and basic laboratories to test water quality;